 This cake is gluten-free, grain-free and made without the use of binders like xanthan gum or guar gum.
 Compared to traditional cakes it is much higher in protein and fibre, as it is made with (a lot of) free range eggs, coconut flour and also good ol’ grass-fed butter.
-It’s sweetened with organic simple syrup, but can also be made with maple syrup or honey.
+It’s sweetened with organic simple syrup, but can also be made with maple syrup.
 The white layers are decorated with a coconut buttercream, and the pink frosting is tinted with beet powder.
 This cake seriously tastes awesome!
 It is so moist and sweet, but not too sweet.

 Scroll down to see my dairy-free coconut buttercream recipe, (and also to check out the cute pics of baby Max!)